 The Department of Classics at Notre Dame offers a funded, 2-year M.A. program in Classics, covering the language, literature, history and culture of the Greco-Roman world.
 The chief purpose of the program is to prepare students for doctoral study in these or other related areas.
-The program will admit its first students for Fall 2011.

 The Department of Classics and the Department of Theology jointly offer the M.A. in Early Christian Studies.
 The program develops students’ abilities in at least two ancient Christian languages and literatures (Latin and/or Greek and/or Syriac) and imparts a broad background of knowledge and method in the intellectual, historical, and social contexts of early Christianity.